ThingsIXFoundation/docs/docs/for-gateway-owners/onboarding-gateway.md

 ## Onboard gateway
 Open in the top menu the Gateway -> Onboard page.
-When you created the gateway onboard message with the ThingsIX forwarder and opted to send the onboard message to ThingsIX you will be presented with a list of pending gateway onboard messages.
+When you created the gateway onboard message with the ThingsIX forwarder and opted to push the onboard message to ThingsIX you will be presented with a list of pending gateway onboard messages.
 From this list select the gateways that you want to onboard and click on the add button.